+A mount

+• lollars in ousands)

-Amount (dollars in thousands) Existing subsidiary credit facilities \$ 200,000 200,000 125,000 500,000 Total pro forma debt 1,025,000 8.4715% Mediacom pro forma interest expense 86,833 (68,955) Increase to interest expense \$ 17,878 =======
+Existing subsidiary credit facilities.
+8 1/2% senior notes.
+7 7/8% senior notes.
+9 1/2% senior notes.
+200,000 200,000 125,000 500,000

+Total pro forma debt 1,

+Mediacom pro forma interest expense 86,833 (68,955)

+Increase to interest expense \$ 17,878

-- (e) Represents an increase to other expenses due to incremental commitment fees on the higher unused commitments under our existing subsidiary credit facilities following the repayment of indebtedness described in note (b) under Notes to Unaudited Pro Forma Consolidated Statement of Operations for the Three Months Ended March 31, 2001. - (f) Represents the increase to weighted average common shares outstanding assuming that our initial public offering was completed on January 1, 2000.
+- (e) Represents an increase to other expenses due to incremental commitment fees on the higher unused commitments under our existing subsidiary credit facilities following the repayment of indebtedness described in note (b) under Notes to Unaudited Pro Forma Consolidated Statement of Operations for the Three Months Ended March 31, 2001. - (f) Represents the increase to weighted average common shares outstanding assuming that our initial public offering was completed on January 1, 2000. - (g) Represents amortization of \$5.4 million of deferred financing costs related to the issuance and sale of convertible notes in this offering over the five-year term of the convertible notes.

-- (g) Represents amortization of \$5.4 million of deferred financing costs related to the issuance and sale of convertible notes in the concurrent offering over the five-year term of the convertible notes. - (h) Represents an increase to interest expense resulting from the concurrent convertible note offering, as follows:
+(h) Represents an increase to interest expense resulting from this offering of convertible notes, as follows:

 Amount

 (dollars in thousands)

 Existing subsidiary credit facilities.
-8 1/2% senior notes \$ 200,000 200,000 125,000 500,000 150,000
+8 1/2% senior notes.
+7 7/8% senior notes.
+9 1/2% senior notes.
+Convertible notes.
+200,000 125,000 500,000

-Total pro forma debt 1,175,000 8.0922%
+Total pro forma debt

-Mediacom pro forma interest expense Pro forma interest expense per note (d) above 95,083 (86,833)
+Mediacom pro forma interest expense Pro forma interest expense per note (d) above

-Increase to interest expense \$ 8,250 =====
+Increase to interest expense \$ 8,250

-Neither this offering nor the concurrent convertible note offering is conditioned upon the completion of the AT&T acquisitions.
-For purposes of this adjustment, we have assumed that the net proceeds from this offering and the concurrent convertible note offering will be applied to pay a portion of the purchase price for the AT&T acquisitions and will not be used for any other purpose.
-We expect this offering and the concurrent convertible note offering to close even if we do not complete any of the AT&T acquisitions.
+Neither this offering nor the concurrent Class A common stock offering is conditioned upon the completion of the AT&T acquisitions.
+For purposes of this adjustment, we have assumed that the net proceeds from this offering and the concurrent Class A common stock offering will be applied to pay a portion of the purchase price for the AT&T acquisitions and will not be used for any other purpose.
+We expect this offering and the concurrent Class A common stock offering to close even if we do not complete any of the AT&T acquisitions.
 If we do not complete one or more of the AT&T acquisitions, we intend to use any net proceeds that are not applied to the AT&T acquisitions for general corporate purposes.

-(i) Represents an increase in the weighted average common shares outstanding resulting from the issuance and sale of our Class A common stock in this offering.
-For purposes of the adjustment, we have assumed that none of the convertible notes are converted into our Class A common stock.

-(j) Represents the historical combined revenues and direct costs and expenses for the AT&T systems for the year ended December 31, 2000.
+- (i) Represents an increase in the weighted average common shares outstanding resulting from the issuance and sale of our Class A common stock in the concurrent offering.
+For purposes of the adjustment, we have assumed that none of the convertible notes are converted into our Class A common stock. - (j) Represents the historical combined revenues and direct costs and expenses for the AT&T systems for the year ended December 31, 2000.
 Service costs, corporate expenses, and operating loss as reported in our financial statements, are shown as operating, management fees and excess of revenue over direct expenses, respectively, in the AT&T systems' historical combined financial statements.
 See Note 1 to the historical combined financial statements of each of the AT&T systems appearing elsewhere in this prospectus supplement.
 As described above, we cannot assure you that we will complete any or all of the AT&T acquisitions.
-If we do not complete one or more of the AT&T acquisitions, the historical combined revenue and direct expenses of the AT&T systems we acquire would exclude the historical combined revenue and direct expenses of any AT&T system we do not acquire.
-The table below sets forth the historical combined revenue and direct costs and expenses for each of the AT&T systems for the year ended December 31, 2000.
+If we do not complete one or more of the AT&T acquisitions, the historical combined revenue and direct expenses of the AT&T systems we acquire would exclude the historical combined revenue and direct costs and expenses for each of the AT&T systems for the year ended December 31, 2000.